privacypatterns/privacypatterns/README.md

 2. Click the name of the Pattern or Principle you would like to edit.

-3. Click the "Edit Page" button at the top of the page.
+3. Click the "Edit Page" button at the top of the page (note: pages must be Markdown format).

 4. Make your modifications.